Who is Eligible to Apply?

 A note to students applying to one of Yale’s professional schools or programs:

-- If you are applying for a Ph.D. in Architecture, Forestry and Environmental Studies, Investigative Medicine, Law, Management, Music, Nursing, or Public Health, or for an M.S. in Public Health, or an M.A. in Music, be sure to use the Graduate School of Arts and Sciences Ph.D./Master's application.
+- If you are applying for a Ph.D. in Architecture, Environment, Investigative Medicine, Law, Management, Music, Nursing, or Public Health, or for an M.S. in Public Health, or an M.A. in Music, be sure to use the Graduate School of Arts and Sciences Ph.D./Master's application.

-- If you are applying for any other degree at one of the University’s professional schools (Art, Architecture, Divinity, Drama, Forestry and Environmental Studies, Law, Management, Medicine, Music, Nursing, and Public Health), visit that school’s website for further instructions.
+- If you are applying for any other degree at one of the University’s professional schools (Art, Architecture, Divinity, Drama, Environment, Law, Management, Medicine, Music, Nursing, and Public Health), visit that school’s website for further instructions.
 Those programs have separate admissions policies and processes that are administered by the professional schools, not GSAS.

 Verify the application deadline for your program.

 Application deadlines vary by program, so please see Dates and Deadlines for information about your program of interest.
 All new students enroll in the fall, and the admissions process begins nearly a year in advance of matriculation.

 Determine what standardized tests you need to take.
 Register early.

 Some Ph.D. and Master’s degree programs require Graduate Record Examination (GRE) scores.
 Check your program's standardized testing requirement before you apply.
 In addition, applicants whose native language is not English may need to take an English Language test (TOEFL or IELTS).